Cosmo Kramer: Employment

 Despite the failure of the majority of his schemes and his unwillingness to even apply for a normal job, Kramer always seems to have money when he needs it.
-In the episode "The Shoes", Jerry remarks that Kramer received a "ton of money" at some earlier point in his life (presumably via inheritance).
 In "The Visa", George makes a comment about Kramer going to a fantasy camp, and how Kramer's "whole life is a fantasy camp.
 People should plunk down two thousand dollars to live like him for a week.
 Do nothing, fall ass-backwards into money, mooch food off your neighbors, and have sex without dating.
 That's a fantasy camp."

 As a younger man, Kramer had several jobs.
-In the episode "The Strong Box", Kramer says he was briefly in the army, and claims the reason for his discharge is classified.
+In the episode "The Strong Box", Kramer says he was briefly in the US Army and claims the reason for his discharge is classified.
 In the episode "The Muffin Tops", Kramer mentions shaving his chest when he was a lifeguard.
 His long term unemployed status is explained in "The Strike", when he goes back to work at H&H Bagels after being on strike since 1985.
 He is fired by the end of the episode.

-In the episode "The Bizarro Jerry" Kramer accidentally begins working for a company called Brandt-Leland.
-He is fired later in the episode because he has "no business training at all."
+In the episode "The Bizarro Jerry", Kramer accidentally begins working for a company called Brandt-Leland.
+Later in the episode, he is "fired" (without actually having ever been employed) when his "work" is assessed and found to be completely meaningless.

 He is a compulsive gambler who successfully avoids gambling for several years until "The Diplomat's Club", in which he bets with a wealthy Texan on the arrival and departure times of flights going into New York's LaGuardia Airport.

 A struggling (and terrible) actor, Kramer's first gig was a one-line part in a Woody Allen movie in "The Alternate Side" (his line, "These pretzels are making me thirsty", becomes the show's first catchphrase).
-Although he is fired before completing his scene, he says he "caught the bug" because of it, and briefly moves to Los Angeles to pursue a career in Hollywood.
+Although he is fired before completing his scene, he says he "caught the bug" because of it, and briefly moves to Los Angeles to pursue a career in Hollywood, where, in "The Keys", he appeared on Murphy Brown as Steven Snell, Murphy Brown's secretary.
 After returning to New York, Kramer auditions for the role of "Kramer" in the pilot of a new sitcom called Jerry, using his stage name of Martin van Nostrand ("The Pilot").
 He is unable to complete the audition due to an intestinal problem.
 Kramer later works as a stand-in on a soap opera with his friend Mickey Abbott in "The Stand In" and various other low-paying or non-paying theater projects, such as acting out illnesses at a medical school in "The Burning".